GoogleChrome/developer.chrome.com/site/en/blog/coep-credentialless-origin-trial/index.md

 * [Anonymous
   iframes](https://github.com/camillelamy/explainers/blob/master/anonymous_iframes.md)

-Both of these changes are planned to land sometime in Q4 2021.
 Those who registered for [the Chrome origin trial to extend the SharedArrayBuffer change](https://developer.chrome.com/blog/enabling-shared-array-buffer/) due to the above obstacles might be wondering when it will be terminated.
-Originally we announced that it will be terminated in Chrome 96, but we will not do so until these updates are in place.
+Originally we announced that it will be terminated in Chrome 96, but we have decided to postpone this to Chrome 103.

 ## Resources